Archangel Jophiel

 Later angel listsJophiel appears in expanded archangel and angel-name traditionsThis is later reception, not canonical scripture

-Devotional art and prayerJophiel becomes linked with beauty, gratitude, and the cleansing of perceptionUseful devotionally when the source layer is named
+Devotional art and prayerJophiel becomes linked with beauty, gratitude, and the cleansing of perceptionUseful devotionally when the source context is named

 Esoteric and modern spiritualityGold light, creativity, study, and beauty practices become prominentColor and creativity claims should stay symbolic